20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 18. Wander La Carihuela streets

 La Carihuela area is packed with many streets where you can find boutique shops, cafes and restaurants.
-But also, looking beyond these shops and cafes, you’ll find beautiful small whitewashed streets decorated with lively flowers.
+But also, looking beyond these shops and cafes, you’ll find beautiful, small, whitewashed streets decorated with lively flowers.

 19. Play golf in Torremolinos

-Costa del Sol is also well-known for its golf courses.
-Torremolinos has several golf courses, and the two most popular are Miguel Angel Jimenez Golf Academy and Parador de Málaga Golf Club, which is the first golf course built in Costa del Sol.
-It’s located at the very beginning of Torremolinos, close to Los Álamos.
+Torremolinos has several golf courses, and the two most popular are Miguel Ángel Jiménez Golf Academy and Parador de Málaga Golf Club, the first golf course built in the Costa del Sol.
+It’s located at the beginning of Torremolinos, close to Los Álamos.

-19. Enjoy the sea views from Punta de Torremolinos
+20. Enjoy the sea views from Punta de Torremolinos

 The locals also know this place as “Punta Gatuna”, and the reason behind this is that this small place is home to many street cats.

-20. Explore Torremolinos at night
+21. Explore Torremolinos at night

 There are many things to do in Torremolinos at night.
 Whether you love a good party or dancing salsa or bachata while having a refreshing cocktail, Torremolinos has plenty of beach clubs where you can have a good time.